Celiac Disease and Women’s Health

 - IgA-EMA

 - If IgA is deficient, it is recommended that the IgG/IgA-DGP also be ordered.
-At the discretion of the doctor, IgG-AGA can also be ordered.
+At the doctor’s discretion, IgG-AGA can also be ordered.

 An Important Note about Celiac Disease Testing

-It is of the utmost importance that you do not go on a gluten-free diet before getting tested.
+It is of the utmost importance that you do not go on a gluten-free diet before testing for celiac disease.
 Going gluten-free before getting tested can potentially give you incorrect results.